 It has reduced my morning pain and allowed me to sleep for longer stretches, however the sleep window is shorter a month in and it takes me 45mg to break thru, however, he prescribes 15.
 On my follow up I explained this all quite clearly at 2 weeks.
 I made the appt or I would have had a big problem in another 2 weeks.
 He left the oxy at 6 x15 mg but added up to 400 mg/ day of tramadol 50s.
 This has not worked out at all!

 So yes - I am just past a month and the Opana does not come close to providing the alleged equivalent and seems to fade after 6-8 hrs, although it does have some effect for 12 hours, for me - it does not seem to come close to what it should be.
 (FYI - the doc accepted that I needed an equivalent of 120mg OxyCodone (30mg additional) for "rescue" but gave me tramadol equivalent to 80mg (of oxycodone per most analgesic equivalency charts) but the tramadol is too slow acting and also definitely aggravates my daily headache.
 (I also have a mild TBI and severe Post Concussion Syndrome ) .

 I am ok and open to adjustments but unfortunately for patients with severe chronic pain (well documented through imaging and nerve testing) it is very frustrating to experience this type of thing with new meds!

-But Yes, it definitely can wear off a little early.
-But still, 8 hours is better than the stupid short-acting meds (i.e. hydrocodone).
+But yes, it definitely can wear off a little early.
+But still, 8 hours is better than a short-acting medicine (i.e. hydrocodone).